typhonjs-node-esdoc/esdoc-plugin-jspm/README.md

 It should be noted that all TyphonJS repos now are standardizing on `.esdocrc` for the ESDoc configuration file.
 Both `.esdocrc` and `esdoc.json` are supported by this plugin.

-As an alternate and the preferred all inclusive installation process please see [typhonjs-npm-build-test](https://www.npmjs.com/package/typhonjs-npm-build-test) for a NPM package which contains several dependencies for building / testing ES6 NPM modules including ESDoc generation with the following plugins including [esdoc-plugin-jspm](https://www.npmjs.com/package/esdoc-plugin-jspm), [esdoc-plugin-extends-replace](https://www.npmjs.com/package/esdoc-plugin-extends-replace), [esdoc-importpath-plugin](https://www.npmjs.com/package/esdoc-importpath-plugin]) & [esdoc-es7-plugin](https://www.npmjs.com/package/esdoc-es7-plugin) support.
+As an alternate and the preferred all inclusive installation process please see [typhonjs-npm-build-test](https://www.npmjs.com/package/typhonjs-npm-build-test) for a NPM package which contains several dependencies for building / testing ES6 NPM modules including ESDoc generation with the following plugins including [esdoc-plugin-jspm](https://www.npmjs.com/package/esdoc-plugin-jspm), [esdoc-plugin-extends-replace](https://www.npmjs.com/package/esdoc-plugin-extends-replace).

 Additionally [typhonjs-core-gulptasks](https://www.npmjs.com/package/typhonjs-core-gulptasks) provides a NPM package which contains several pre-defined Gulp tasks for working with JSPM / SystemJS, ESLint and ESDoc generation.